Posts Tagged ‘blog’

 Am I wrong?

 And what’s your perspective, meaning how involved with Compassion are you?
 Are you drinking the same Kool-Aid as us employees?
-Are you Super Advocate or Super Sponsor … or are you just passing through?
+Are you Super Volunteer or Super Sponsor … or are you just passing through?

 How do we share anything positive with you without sounding like a bunch of cheerleaders?